roberthowton/academic-kickstart/content/dossier/diversity.md

-to stress the significance of medieval Arabic and North African philosophers (who are also worthy of study in their own right) on the transmission and interpretation of ancient philosophers, especially Aristotle, as well the important role that contemporary women philosophers and philosophers of color have played in advancing our understanding of ancient philosophical texts.
+to stress the significance of medieval Arabic and North African philosophers (who are also worthy of study in their own right) on the transmission and interpretation of ancient philosophers, especially Aristotle, as well the important role that women philosophers and philosophers of color have played in advancing current our understanding of ancient philosophical texts.

 I believe diversifying syllabi benefits students in at least two ways.